-While the College requires a SIP to graduate, Critical Ethnic Studies does not require a Senior Individualized Project as part of the major.
+While the College requires a SIP to graduate, Critical Ethnic Studies does not require a Senior Integrated Project as part of the major.
 We welcome CES SIPs that serve as a capstone project that builds on your frameworks, methodologies, skills, and experiences from the Critical Ethnic Studies major.
 Your work in the SIP should reflect deep understanding of core CES coursework.
 The SIP should also reflect the founding principles of Ethnic Studies: self-determination; solidarity among American racial minorities; educational relevance; and an interdisciplinary approach.
 Because CES SIPs are inherently interdisciplinary, we encourage our majors to plan early to develop the background and proficiencies needed to do advanced interdisciplinary work for their SIPs.

 If you are interested in doing a CES SIP, you must follow our proposal process in the spring of your junior year.
 Seniors in the class of 2022 who intend to study abroad as seniors should let us know of your plans ASAP.

 Because of the interdisciplinary nature of CES SIPs, there are many forms potential projects might take.
 One might do a library-based research SIP that analyzes and extends CES concepts and frameworks, or applies those frameworks to historical or contemporary issues and texts.
 One might do fieldwork-based research (qualitative or quantitative) within a CES context.
 One might complete a creative project or a community based project or an internship-based project (which will require research and writing in addition to the work of the internship).
 ALL of these models (and others not listed here) require the following:

 - At least intermediate-level background/coursework in the disciplines the SIP draws upon.
 (For example: one must have taken Intermediate Poetry to complete a CES SIP that involves writing poetry; or one must have completed Qualitative Methods to do a SIP that relies on ethnographic methods or other qualitative approaches.)